justjake/quickjs-emscripten/README.md

 ## Status & TODOs

+Because the version number of this project is below `1.0.0`, expect occasional breaking API changes.

+- There is a test suite for most APIs reachable from `QuickJSContext`, but the suite could be more thorough.
+-

 Both the original project quickjs and this project are still in the early stage of development.
 There [are tests](https://github.com/justjake/quickjs-emscripten/blob/master/ts/quickjs.test.ts), but I haven't built anything on top of this.
 Please use this project carefully in a production environment.

-Because the version number of this project is below `1.0.0`, expect occasional breaking API changes.

 Ideas for future work: